-A Reliability Need is defined as a potential violation of Reliability Criteria.
-Security is the ability of the power system to withstand disturbances such as electric short circuits or unanticipated loss of system elements.
+A Reliability Need is defined as a potential violation of Reliability Criteria which requires transmission security and resource adequacy assessments.
+Transmission security is the ability of the power system to withstand disturbances such as electric short circuits or unanticipated loss of system elements.
 Resource adequacy is the ability of the electric system to supply the aggregate electrical demand and energy requirements at all times, taking into account scheduled and unscheduled outages of system elements.
-This RNA identifies Reliability Needs beginning in 2013 for transmission security purposes, and by 2020 for resource adequacy purposes.
+This RNA identifies Reliability Needs beginning in 2013 based on transmission security needs, and by 2020 based on resource adequacy needs.

-Transmission Security: The NYISO has identified transmission security violations throughout the study period, with some violations occurring as early as 2013.
-Because Reliability Needs arise in Zones B, C, and G within the first five years of the study period (2013-2017) as a result of identified transmission security violations, the TOs in those zones must provide Updated Local Transmission Plans and detailed regulated backstop solutions to address these violations.
-The Responsible TOs are National Grid, NYSEG/RGE, and Orange & Rockland.
+Transmission Security: The NYISO has identified potential transmission security violations on BPTF (bulk power transmission facilities) throughout the study period.
+Some violations occur as early as 2013 as the result of the additions made in late 2010 to the NYISO's BPTF list rather than due to any significant system changes since the 2010 RNA.
+Because Reliability Needs arise in Zones B, C, and G within the first five years of the study period (2013-2017) as a result of identified transmission security violations, the TOs in those zones must provide Updated Local Transmission Plans or detailed Regulated Backstop Solutions to address these violations.
+The Responsible TOs are National Grid, RGE, and Orange & Rockland.

-The study also found a transmission security violation in 2022 in Zone F. Nevertheless, the violation would be resolved by solution(s) that add resources in response to the resource adequacy deficiencies identified for 2020 - 2022.
+The study also found a transmission security violation in 2022 in Zone F. However the violation could be resolved by solution(s) that respond to the resource adequacy deficiencies identified for 2020 - 2022.

-It is also expected that National Grid will present an updated Local Transmission Plan for Zone A to address underlying local system transmission security issues that were observed by National Grid in its studies.
-The NYISO, when developing the RNA Base Case, modeled two 250 MW units as a generic solution in the Base Case.
-The generic solution- resolved the local system issues and no bulk system issues were observed.
+It is also expected that National Grid will present an updated Local Transmission Plan (LTP) for Zone A to address underlying local system transmission security issues that were observed by National Grid in its studies.
+The NYISO, when developing the RNA Base Case, modeled two 250 MW units as a generic solution in the Base Case which resolved the local system issues and no bulk system issues were observed.
+The modeling of the generic solutions is provided for in the CRPP Manual and the size of the blocks is consistent with the size used in other planning studies.
 The NYISO expects that National Grid's updates to its LTP will resolve the underlying local issues, which would leave no corresponding Bulk Power Transmission issues in Zone A. In the absence of such LTP updates in time for issuance of the 2012 Comprehensive Reliability Plan, the NYISO may identify Reliability Needs on the Bulk Power Transmission Facilities in Zone A, for which market based and regulated solutions will be requested.
 If an imminent threat to reliability is found, the NYISO will consult with the New York Department of Public Service and request gap solutions to be provided.